Gods vs Geeks

 Raising lots of money at high valuations sounds great for a startup or founder.
 Mo money, mo fun, right?
 No, not really.
 Money always comes with strings.
 Investors expect big returns.
 Startups are under pressure to deploy their newly acquired gunpowder to deliver on the growth expectations, often quickly and unsustainably hiring more people or spending on marketing and discounts.
 The newer employees are also promised handsome returns on their equity, so more expectations build up.

 However, converting money into sustainable business growth is far from simple and hardly guaranteed.
 Every business has its limits that cannot be exceeded with more capital or people.
+A great $100M business can fail spectacularly as a wannabe $1B business.
 If you are a weight loss company, there are only so many weight loss programs you can sell.
 More capital cannot magically fix low margins, high churn, and undifferentiated business models and products.
 You also cannot simply count on expanding successfully into new categories or markets because finding a new P-M Fit is hard, and even more so at larger companies.
 Your new employees may be good, but not alchemists who can turn shit into gold.

 When the expected growth doesn't pan out, the companies end up in a worse place than before.
 They carry the baggage of failure against expectations, unsustainable business practices and investments, high expenses, and large and unwieldy teams.
 They bleed money and gain problems, but it's harder to raise more capital or attract employees.
 Nearly every stakeholder ends up unhappy - investors are disappointed, employees endure traumatic layoffs, and customers are often short-changed.
 Even founders and exec teams no longer enjoy the business they started, but many smartly cash out a personal fortune before the ship sinks for the rest.